hidd3n19/onchain-clippy/README.md

 - [@hashwarlock](https://twitter.com/hashwarlock) for being crazy enough to test this
 - [@socrates1024](https://twitter.com/socrates1024) for the specs reality check
 - [@shawmakesmagic](https://twitter.com/shawmakesmagic) for the vibes
+- Coffee ☕ and Newport Menthols for getting Clippy through the bear market 🚬
 - The Ethereum community for putting up with us
-- Newport Menthols for getting Clippy through the bear market 🚬
-- Coffee ☕️

 ---
 <p align="center">Built with 🦝 chaos energy and ❤️</p>